TylerYep/blog/_posts/2019-07-28-learning-git-part-2.md

 date: 2019-07-28
 ---
 # Introduction
-This is part 2 of my practical guide to using Git and Github.
+This is Part 2 of my practical guide to using Git and Github.
 This part covers some more advanced topics related to collaborating with others.
 If you are completely new to Git and Github, I would recommend reading the previous part: [Learning Git, Part 1]({{ post.url | relative_url }}/blog/learning-git-part-1)

 # Recap
 Last part, we described a simple workflow you can do on your cloned project: